Frequently Asked Questions

 How do I find this information?

-A University System UserID and Password are required to access Campus Connection.
-Go to http://helpdesk.ndus.edu/Contact the NDUS Help Desk at (866) 457-6387 or firstname.lastname@example.org if questions arise.
+Instructions are available for claiming your University System UserID and Password.
+Your university system ID and password are used to access Campus Connection.
+Contact the NDUS Help Desk at (866) 457-6387 or firstname.lastname@example.org if questions arise.

 Q: Will I have any other UserID and Password at NDSU?